Mean-field games with rough common noise: the compactification approach

 Plugging this back into \eqref{eq:RSDE:M} completes the proof. \end{proof}

 \begin{remark} The equivalence result in Proposition \ref{prop:equiv} is used several times in this paper.
-First, it directly gives the tightness in Lemma \ref{lemma:tight:1} (see also Corollary \ref{lemma:tight} below).
-Second, it is crucial to the proof of Proposition \ref{lemma:R:uniqueness} and Lemma \ref{lemma:Phi:continuity}, which is a key step towards the existence of pathwise MFE.
-Moreover, we comment that Proposition \ref{prop:equiv} also gives a justification of our martingale formulation in Definition \ref{def:pathwise-relax-control}.
-Indeed, for any $\mP\in R(\bB,\bmu)$, we can always find a state process in the form of RSDE, with the same control-noise coupling between on $(\Lambda,W)$, which produces a state process with the distribution $(X)_\#\mP$.
-Upon the step of randomization (see Section \ref{sec:randomization}), this leads to the conventional MFG problem. \end{remark}
+First, it directly gives tightness in Lemma \ref{lemma:tight:1} (see also Corollary \ref{lemma:tight} below).
+Second, it is crucial to the proof of Proposition \ref{lemma:R:uniqueness} and Lemma \ref{lemma:Phi:continuity}, which is a key step toward the existence of pathwise MFE.
+Moreover, Proposition \ref{prop:equiv} justifies our martingale formulation in Definition \ref{def:pathwise-relax-control}.
+Indeed, for any $\mP\in R(\bB,\bmu)$, we can always find a state process in the form of an RSDE, with the same control-noise coupling on $(\Lambda,W)$, that produces a state process with distribution $(X)_\#\mP$.
+After randomization (see Section \ref{sec:randomization}), this leads to the conventional MFG problem. \end{remark}

-As a direct result, the following apriori estimate holds for all $\mP\in R(\bB,\bmu)$.
+As a direct result, the following a priori estimate holds for all $\mP\in R(\bB,\bmu)$.

 \begin{corollary} There exists a $\gamma>0$ such that, for each $\mP\in R(\bB,\bmu)$ and $s<t$,

 \end{corollary}

 \begin{proof} This is a corollary of Proposition 4.5 in \cite{RSDE} and Proposition \ref{prop:equiv} above.
 It is worth noting that their estimates naturally hold for any subinterval $[s,t]\subset [0,T]$, with hidden constants non-decreasing in $t-s$. \end{proof}